J&J Medical Connect

 -

-Abbreviations: CI, confidence interval; DVT, deep vein thrombosis; Hgb, hemoglobin; NA, not applicable; PE, pulmonary embolism; VTE, venous thromboembolism. aHazard ratios are for XARELTO as compared with placebo.
+Abbreviations: CI, confidence interval; DVT, deep vein thrombosis; Hgb, hemoglobin; NA, not applicable; PE, pulmonary embolism; VTE, venous thromboembolism.

-bSome patients had more than 1 event. cAll 4 patients with major bleeding (gastrointestinal in 3 and menorrhagic in 1) and 6 of the 32 patients with clinically relevant nonmajor bleeding discontinued treatment permanently.
+cAll 4 patients with major bleeding (gastrointestinal in 3 and menorrhagic in 1) and 6 of the 32 patients with clinically relevant nonmajor bleeding discontinued treatment permanently.

 In EINSTEIN-Extension, the investigator assessed patients who were suspected of having a DVT or PE.
-If the investigator confirmed the diagnosis, study treatment was discontinued and standard anticoagulation was initiated at the discretion of the treating physician.13
+If the investigator confirmed the diagnosis, study treatment was discontinued and standard anticoagulation was initiated at the discretion of the treating physician.21

 EINSTEIN-CHOICE